Popcore/simpleswagger/README.md

 To install and get started with the Go programming language see the [official documentation]( https://golang.org/doc/install?download=go1.5.windows-amd64.msi2).

 ### Go Swagger
-The easier way to install `go swagger` is to install it from source.
+The easier way to install `go swagger` is from source.
 Once Golang is installed it can be done by running
 ```
 go get -u github.com/go-swagger/go-swagger/cmd/swagger
 ```

-For alternative ways to install the package please see: https://goswagger.io/#docs
+For alternative ways to build the package please see: https://goswagger.io/#docs